conchra/REnPortable/README.md

    1. **Roaming**
        - **R** - For rsconnect.
 Copied to your profile under `\Users\[username]\AppData\Roaming\R` when REnPortable starts and then copied back when close REnPortable closes.
        - **RStudio** - RStudio preferences.
 Copied to your profile under `\Users\[username]\AppData\Roaming\R` when REnPortable starts and then copied back when close REnPortable closes.
 The file `rstudio-prefs.json` includes the initial working directory for RStudio which is set to `\Data\RData\` in REnPortable.
-   1. **Temp** – temporary files for R/RStudio (I haven't seen anything saved there yet but who knows?).
+   1. **Temp** – Temporary files for R/RStudio (I haven't seen anything saved there yet but who knows?).

 ### Other
 Various files for portability, there is no reason to edit these unless you know what you are doing.